mognify/taisharyu/src/content/authors/yamakita-sensei.md

   instagram: "https://www.instagram.com/"
   youtube: "https://www.youtube.com/"
 ---
-13th Headmaster (Sōke).
+13th Sōke (Headmaster) 第十三代 宗家.
 Previous head of the ryu and pivotal figure in its postwar revival.
 <br><br>
 Yamakita Takenori revitalized and stabilized Hyoho Taisha-ryu after a period of dormancy.
 A scholar-practitioner, he emphasized the inner structure of kata and the mental strategy of hyoho.
 His work ensured the art would continue into future generations.
 <br><br>